Beginning on Red Hills Parkway (formerly Turtle Road) above the red cliffs north of St.

 turn right, then immediately take the left fork and climb Skyline Drive to

 the top of the cliffs.
-Turn left on Snow Canyon Parkway (labeled Skyline
+Turn left on Red Hills Parkway (labeled Skyline

-Drive on some city maps, and called Turtle Road by many locals).
+Drive on some city maps, and still called Turtle Road by many locals).
 After the

 top of the hill, turn right into the parking area.
 The trail starts across